trailofbits/manticore/README.md

 ## Requirements
 * Manticore requires Python 3.6 or greater
-* Manticore officially supports the latest LTS version of Ubuntu
+* Manticore officially supports the latest LTS version of Ubuntu provided by Github Actions
   * Manticore has experimental support for EVM and WASM (but not native Linux binaries) on MacOS
 * We recommend running with increased stack size.
 This can be done by running `ulimit -s 100000` or by passing `--ulimit stack=100000000:100000000` to `docker run`